jmnarloch/trie/README.md

 ### Ternary Trie Tree

-In effort to minimize the memory consumption we can design our tree as a 3-way tree with node links corresponding to character being lower, equal or greater then given node character.
+In effort to minimize the memory consumption we can design our tree as a 3-way tree with node links corresponding to character being lower, equal or greater then character within given node.

 The available implementation: